rewtnull/stdlib_c/README.md

     My goal is to generate as small executables as possible.
-When making demo scene productions, there are sometimes rules in demo- and intro competitions that limit the size a demo scene production can be.
+When making demo scene productions, there are sometimes demo- and intro competition rules that limit the size a demo scene production can be.

     A few common size limitations can be 64kb, 40kb, and 4kb.
 This is the total size a self contained